hale0124/etraxis/README.md

 ### Documentation

-All the documentation can be found at the [project's wiki](../../wiki).
+All the documentation can be found [here](http://etraxis.github.io/).
 Also there is a "[Support Forum](https://forum.etraxis.com/)" available.